richgrov/voxelai-frontend/README.md

-# Constructify
+# VoxelAI

-Generate Minecraft builds from a prompt.
+Generate voxel art from a prompt.

 # Setup